The Latest News On The API Economy

-Thirteen APIs have been added to the ProgrammableWeb directory in categories including Travel and Safety.
-A Highlight today includes an API to access a database of information about the universe in George R. R. Martin's popular fantasy novel series.
+Ten APIs have been added to the ProgrammableWeb directory in categories including Optimization, Monetization, Hotels, and Identity.
+Highlights include an API for backcountry skiing data, and an API that removes the background from images.
 Here's a rundown of the latest additions.

 The ProgrammableWeb directory's Search category contains more than 2000 APIs for adding search technology and functions to websites and applications.
 Here we filter through popular user favorites and highlight those that developers may find useful for enhancing applications.